Print

 Scale

-• 1 ham, spiral sliced preferred.
-In intact, score the top in a diamond pattern
+• 1 ham, vacuum-packed, bone-in, spiral sliced preferred.
+If intact, score the top in a diamond pattern *

 • 1 cup of Captain Morgan’s Spiced Rum